pschool-in/curriculum/content/science/solar system-4.md

 When do we say that it is daytime? when we get sunlight, when we do not get sunlight, none of the above

-When do we say that it is nighttime? when it gets dark, when it gets bright, when the sun rises
+When do we say that it is night time? when it gets dark, when it gets bright, when the sun rises

 When do we say that it is summer?